uiuc-ling-cl/uiuc-ling-cl.github.io/ling506_ml/syllabus.md

 If a student wishes to make use of a penalty-free late day, the student must do **all** of the following **prior to the current assignment deadline**:

-* Post a private Piazza message to the instructor and the TA:
+* Post a private Piazza message to the instructor:
   * The message **must** be filed under the Piazza folder for that homework assignment.
   * The title of the message **must** be "Penalty-free late day (X of 3)", where X is replaced by the number 1, 2, or 3.
   * In the body of the message, the student must explicitly request the use of a penalty-free late day.